imperfectlink/KeyboardRenderKit/docs/source/profiles.rst

 ====
 CHE
 ~~~~
-Remodeled cherry profile based on Endeavour.
+Remodeled Cherry profile based on Endeavour.
 Use -2 extension for undersides.
+Use Cherry legend template.
 Includes front legend support.

 DCS
 ~~~~
 Remodeled DCS profile based on Fooblitzky.
 Use -2 extension for undersides.
+Use DCS legend template.
 Includes front legend support.

 DSA
 ~~~~